Zechariah Lesson 3

 A dispensationalist would tell you that the only thing that could keep people from pitching their tents in Babylon would be a nuclear bomb - and that is exactly what they say is being prophesied by Isaiah, and by reference here as well.
 But does that make any sense at all?
 Do we really think God answers the question "how long" by promising to nuke a completely different group of people living thousands of years later?
 A little common sense goes a long way in understanding the Bible.

 I think what we have in Isaiah is a figurative description of the judgment of Babylon from God's perspective.
-Perhaps, some in Zechariah's day had misinterpreted Isaiah and expected Babylon's destruction to literally occur in that manner - but if so, then they had something in common with modern premillennialists; they had misinterpreted the Bible.
-We will see some very similar figurative language describing God's judgment of Rome when we get to the book of Revelation.
+Perhaps, some in Zechariah's day had misinterpreted Isaiah and expected Babylon's destruction to literally occur in that manner - but if so, then they had something in common with modern premillennialists; they had misinterpreted figurative language in the Bible.

 18 Then lifted I up mine eyes, and saw, and behold four horns.
 19 And I said unto the angel that talked with me, What be these?
 And he answered me, These are the horns which have scattered Judah, Israel, and Jerusalem.

 The word "horn" can mean several things in Hebrew.
-It often refers to the horns of an animal, whether those found on a ram, goat, sheep, or ox.
+It often refers to the horns of an animal, such as on a ram, goat, sheep, or ox.
 It can also refer to the tusks of an elephant.
-The word can also refer to things constructed from such animal horns, such as a trumpet or a container for liquids.
+The word "horn" can also refer to things constructed from such animal horns, such as a trumpet or a container for liquids.

 The horn is an animal's offensive weapon, and so horns in the Bible usually depict strength and power.